LuigiMasini/C-recursive-functions/lesson.md

 ---

+## Scope e visibilità

+---

+### Parametri attuali e formali

+---

 ## Stack

-A stack frame can be anything from 4 bytes (32 byte) to hundreds of kilobytes depending on the function it corresponds to infatti ogni chiamata di funzione ha un costo di memoria e cicli di clock (tempo) superiore alla ricorsione
+A stack frame can be anything from 4 bytes (32 byte) to hundreds of kilobytes depending on the function it corresponds to infatti ogni chiamata di funzione ha un costo di memoria e cicli di clock (tempo)

 ---